cma5/Cycles/README.md

 # Cycles

+By Markus Schnugg and Suhal Enayat

-A generative design tool for creating shaped based on cycle detection
+A generative design tool for creating shapes based on cycle detection